MysteriousMilk/ExpertExplorer/ExpertExplorer/README.md

 ## Changelog
 **v1.4.2 - Bog Witch Update**
 - Fix spawn issues introduced by the Bog Witch update
+- Add Bog Witch location to list of available locations

 **v1.4.1 - Version and Localization Fix**
 - Fix issue where version number didn't have the patch digit (again)